dotlang/language/doc/RFE.md

 **Signature Types**
 1. Signature types are generic function types that can be used to group multiple functions matching with their signature.
 example: `ToStrSignature = fn(T: type -> type) { fn(x: T, T: type -> string) }`
-2. any matching function, will be explicitly marked as having the signature type.
+2. any matching function, will need to be explicitly marked as having the signature type.
 Note that named types are never equal to underlying types.
 example: `toStringInt: ToStrSignature(int) = fn(x:int -> string) { ...}`
 3. you can use `&` to invoke any of child functions matching with a signature type and pass required arguments.
 example: `str_val = ToStrSignature&(int_var)`